 Low vision rehabilitation referral pathways, timing and accessibility

 Dr Mei Ying Boon and Associate Professor Isabelle Jalbert have been working on ways to improve low vision rehabilitation referral pathways and timing using Australia as a model.
 A large part of this work is focussed on injury prevention in older people with vision impairment so as to raise quality of life and function.
+Health promotion strategies to assist clinicians are a more recent focus in this work.
 Major collaborators are Dr Byoung Sun Chu (Visiting Fellow, UNSW) and Assoc.
 Prof. Catherine Bridge (Faculty of the Built Environment, UNSW).

 Vision training and plasticity of the visual system